Personal website of Ryan Brady

 Measuring the Hubble Constant

-Composite red-green-blue (RGB) images of the eight doubly imaged quasar systems in the sample.
-Each figure presents an image constructed from the HST observations, with F160W data mapped to the red channel, F475X data to the blue channel, and F814W data to the green channel.
-To enhance visualization, the intensity scaling of each band is adjusted individually.
+Composite red-green-blue (RGB) images of the eight doubly imaged quasars in the HST-GO-17199 dataset.
+Each figure presents an image constructed from the HST observations, with F160W data mapped to the red channel, F814W data to the green channel, and F475X data to the blue channel.